Menu

 Registration is closed

 Mt.
-Robson 2025 Expedition BC Canada
+Robson 2026 Expedition BC Canada

 Join Apex Members to climb the Kain Face on the Monarch of the Canadian Rockies.
 At 12,972 with the infamous 9,000' high Emperor Face, bristling with glaciers and unrivalled in majesty, Mt.
 Robson is the undisputed "high point" of the Canadian Rockies and has always been a place of challenging yet amazing alpine climbing.
 We'll basecamp at the Dome and climb the historic Kain Face route, with options to also climb Mt.
-Resplendent and The Helmet as conditions dictate.
+Resplendent and The Helmet as conditions allow.

 This is a serious expedition with two mandatory team skills training dates prior to departure and will require a high degree of fitness.
 Prior experience climbing glaciers and multi-pitch ice or alpine ice required.
 We have room for 6.
 Hope to have you out with us!